albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

     Re-run the tests.
 All should pass.

     The above example introduced a new keyword, `this`.
-Do not worry about the new keyword just yet as it is covered in depth [later on](#what-does-this-means).
+Do not worry about the new keyword just yet as it is covered in [a following section](#what-does-this-means).

 ### How can we prevent invalid labels to be used?